 Carmex lip balm (I left the house with it matte, then decided I wanted shine)

 Two lifetimes ago, or so it seems, I lived in south Florida (aka SoFlo).
-I moved there after graduating from college because having spent the first 22 years of my life in New England, I really needed to thaw out.
+I moved there after graduating from college, because having spent the first 22 years of my life in New England, I really needed to thaw out.

 As you can imagine, I spent many hours at the beach and by the pool in my sometimes gated (the gates kept get destroyed after each hurricane we had) community.
 At one point, I was laid off and jobless for three months, so I became self employed as a professional sunbather.
 I was broke but damn, was I tan.

 When I moved back “up North” I was darker than my Sicilian father (which I was very proud of at the time).
 The following year, I began to notice faint lines on chest and new freckles on my hands and stomach.
 Soon after, I went to Esthetics school and learned exactly how damaging the sun can be to the skin.
 Last year, I had some pre-cancerous moles removed.
-Consequently, I have given up sunbathing.
+Consequently, I’ve given up sunbathing.
 It’s the smart choice.